googlearchive/apps-script-dialog2sidebar/README.md

+# This repo has been moved to [apps-script-samples](https://github.com/gsuitedevs/apps-script-samples/tree/master/docs/dialog2sidebar).

+---

 # Dialog to Sidebar Communication in Apps Script

 This script demonstrates a method of setting up a communication channel between